jlsanchezsanz/marvel-characters/README.md

 - Start searching only when value length >= 3
 - Debounce API calls on search by name
 - Limit default number of characters per page to 10.
+- Only fetch character details if not present in the stored list

 ## Browsers